 This one’s quick and straightforward!

-Go to your ‘Saved Jobs’ list on LinkedIn and click on the job that you wish to apply for.
+Go to your ‘Saved Jobs’ list on LinkedIn and click on the job you wish to apply for.
 Scan the job description and details, and start the application process by clicking on “Apply”.

 Voila!
 You’re done.